ygboucherk/prima-pool-server/docs/protocol/negotiation.md

 - The server groups workers into a **cluster** when `sum(worker.memory_allocated_mb for worker in model.waitlist) >= model.required_memory_mb`.
-- Exactly how many workers get grouped, and in what order, is the **scheduler's** job (see [scheduler.md](../../design/scheduler.md)).
+- Exactly how many workers get grouped, and in what order, is the **scheduler's** job (the grouping policy lives in the server's `scheduler.py`).
 The protocol only defines the trigger and the resulting assignment.
 - The pool's registered models (slug + authoritative GGUF hash + required memory) are discoverable via the unauthenticated `GET /v1/models`.
 A worker that advertises a hash different from the registered one is rejected at registration (400).